 Rather than requiring employees to work from home or in the office, it may be preferable to allow them the option.
 This gives your staff more control and enables your teams to collaborate regardless of where they are.
 Your job will be to keep the balance and iron out any processual kinks that may be causing problems for both remote and in-office workers.

 If your industry can’t accommodate remote work, you’ll need to concentrate on transferring the key benefits to in-office work.
-Greater autonomy and supporting a good work-life balance are excellent places to start, and can be guided by defined organizational goals and essential criteria to monitor.
+Greater autonomy and supporting a good work-life balance are excellent places to start and can be guided by defined organizational goals and essential criteria to monitor.

 Invest in automation software

-For small enterprises who aren’t in the AI field, the market’s actual growth is relatively inattentive.
+For small enterprises that aren’t in the AI field, the market’s actual growth is relatively inattentive.
 What matters most about this expansion is how it will continue to boost employee productivity and connectedness.
 Businesses are anticipated to continue investing in solutions that will help them stabilize their operations and improve management and planning.

 Remote work, internet commerce, and data analysis are all on the rise, and AI solutions will follow suit.
 So, if you haven’t already invested in solutions that can help you enhance productivity, customer service, or access to relevant data, know that your competitors have.
 That isn’t to say you should subscribe to every tool available; rather, choose solutions that will help your company.